March 24 – December 17, 2023

 Together, For Zitkála-Šá and Three Songs use sound—imagined, recorded, and live—to create a space for each woman’s individual contributions to resound.
 Chacon creates a multidimensional tribute that amplifies stories of survival, resistance, and creativity while opening up new channels for listening.

 Raven Chacon: While hissing is organized by Laura Copelin, Deputy Director and Co-Chief Curator and Julio César Morales, Executive Director and Co-Chief Curator, with assistance from Alexis Wilkinson, Assistant Curator.

-This exhibition is supported by The Andy Warhol Foundation for the Visual Arts, Art+Culture Projects, Cameron Keith Gainer and Olga Viso, and MOCA Tucson’s Board of Trustees, Ambassador Council, and Members.
+This exhibition is supported by The Andy Warhol Foundation for the Visual Arts, Art+Culture Projects, Cameron Keith Gainer and Olga Viso, VIA Art Fund and Wagner Foundation, and MOCA Tucson’s Board of Trustees, Ambassador Council, and Members.

 In-kind support provided by The Downtown Clifton Hotel and Exo Coffee Co.

 Raven Chacon is a composer, performer and installation artist from Fort Defiance, Navajo Nation.
 As a solo artist, Chacon has exhibited, performed, or had works performed at LACMA, The Renaissance Society, San Francisco Electronic Music Festival, REDCAT, Vancouver Art Gallery, Haus der Kulturen der Welt, Borealis Festival, SITE Santa Fe, Chaco Canyon, Ende Tymes Festival, and The Kennedy Center.
 As a member of Postcommodity from 2009-2018, he co-created artworks presented at the Whitney Biennial, documenta 14, Carnegie International 57, as well as the 2-mile long land art installation Repellent Fence.